United States v. Imperial Petroleum, Inc.

-United States vs. Imperial Petroleum is a federal criminal case in which Imperial Petroleum and others are accused of passing off RIN-stripped B99 as pure biodiesel.
+United States vs. Imperial Petroleum is a federal criminal case in which Imperial Petroleum and others were accused of selling Renewable Identification Number(RIN)-stripped B99 as pure biodiesel.

 Premise

-On September 19, 2013, Jeffrey T. Wilson, Craig Ducey, Chad Ducey, Brian Carmichael, Joseph Furando, Evelyn Pattison, Caravan Trading LLC, Cima Green LLC, CIMA Energy Group and Imperial Petroleum were indicted in what Joe Hogsett referred to as "the largest instance of tax and securities fraud in state history" (in Indiana).
+On September 19, 2013, Jeffrey T. Wilson, Craig Ducey, Chad Ducey, Brian Carmichael, Joseph Furando, Evelyn Pattison, Caravan Trading LLC, Cima Green LLC, CIMA Energy Group and Imperial Petroleum were indicted in what United States Attorney for the Southern District of Indiana Joe Hogsett referred to as "the largest instance of tax and securities fraud in state history" (in Indiana).
 E-Biofuels of Middletown, Indiana was also under investigation.
 Per the Energy Independence and Security Act of 2007, a tax subsidy was offered to the first person or organization to mix pure biodiesel (B100) with petroleum diesel.
 The individuals were accused of fraudulently selling over 130 Megaliters of RIN-stripped B99 to clients who paid an artificially augmented dollar amount while believing that they were acquiring B100 with RINs and a tax subsidy.
 At the time of the indictment, estimates of the damages to buyers exceeded $100 million USD, much of which was allegedly spent on automobiles, art and travel.
-By 2016, Wilson, Furando, Carmichael, and the Duceys had been found guilty and convicted in court.
+By 2016, Wilson, Furando, Carmichael, and the three Duceys had been found guilty and convicted in court.